29: Written in Stone: Background

+Recording and content

-Recording and content29: Written in Stone was recorded at six separate studios all located in Nashville, Tennessee: Evan's Place, Maverick Recordings, The Robbins Nest, Santa's Workspace, Sound Stage Studios and The Sound Emporium.
+29: Written in Stone was recorded at six separate studios all located in Nashville, Tennessee: Evan's Place, Maverick Recordings, The Robbins Nest, Santa's Workspace, Sound Stage Studios and The Sound Emporium.
 Shane McAnally, Josh Osborne and Jimmy Robbins served as Pearce's producers on the project.
 All three producers also crafted the original 29 EP.
 Pearce and her producers continued the EP's "'90s country" sound, which went back to a more traditional approach inspired by country artists of her youth.
 "What I found was Shane McAnally and Josh Osborne loved '90s country like I did.
 It opened this understanding of the same way that we listened to music growing up that I had never experienced with busbee, [since] he was a pop producer," she explained.

 The album contained a total of 15 tracks, all of which were co-written by Pearce.
 Five songs included writing credits from Shane McAnally and Josh Osborne.
 Many of the album's material was composed by female writers, including country artists Kelsea Ballerini and Ashley McBryde.
 "These women were the first to message me as soon as my divorce came out, and really care about me as a person.
 I was able to be brutally honest in those rooms because I felt safe with them," she explained.
 Forbes described the project's opening track, "Diamondback", as "a twisted fairy tale with memorable fiddle accompaniment".
 People magazine described "What He Didn't Do" as "a ballad that walks the difficult line between cautious discretion and righteous indignation."
 The bluegrass-inspired "Easy Going" featured background vocals from Sonya Isaacs of The Isaacs.

 Other tracks on the album included fellow country artists.
 "Dear Miss Loretta" features harmony and duet vocals from Patty Loveless.
 The song also pays homage to country singer-songwriter Loretta Lynn.
 The song's description of rural Appalachia is also representative of Pearce and Loveless's backgrounds, since both artists come from Kentucky.
 Pearce explained her appreciated for Loveless to Taste of Country: "To hear Patty Loveless sing your words, there’s no way to describe that sensation".
 Also included is a duet with Ashley McBryde titled "Never Wanted to Be That Girl".
 In the song, Pearce plays the wife of a cheating husband while McBryde plays the mistress.
 Rolling Stone compared the track to Linda Davis and Reba McEntire's duet "Does He Love You", which had a similar theme.